 - The difference in the unemployment rate between white and Black Americans nearly doubled between January and August, from 2.9 percentage points to 5.7 percentage points.

 - The unemployment rate for Asian Americans has more than tripled since January, and the difference in the unemployment rate in August is still 3.4 percentage points higher than that of white Americans.
-In January, Asian Americans had a slightly lower unemployment rate than white Americans.

 - Those with at least a bachelor’s degree saw their unemployment rate jump from 2% in January to 5.3% in August.
 But for those without a high school degree, that figure increased from 5.5% in January to 12.6% in August.
 The difference between the groups increased from 3.5 percentage points to 7.3 percentage points.